A Foodcentric Life

 Simple ingredients for taco meat with ground beef.

 • Ground meat: choose either ground beef (80/20 ground beef or 15/85 ground beef).
 Another options is ground turkey (93%), ground bison, or ground dark chicken.
-The meat needs some fat, and a higher fat content is fine.
+The meat needs some fat for flavor, so a higher fat content is fine.

 • Onion: use either white, brown or yellow onion, for flavor and moisture.